If you’re thinking of building your own custom access control solution, read this first.

 - Only a unified policy and metadata management solution, covering all data sources and consuming applications, can provide scalable access control.

-- While some cutting-edge tech companies may be able to build a custom solution, it is a nearly impossible task for the majority of enterprises.
+- While some cutting-edge tech companies may be able to build a custom access control solution, it is a nearly impossible task for the majority of enterprises.

 - Technical debt – that is, maintaining the bespoke system – is rarely viable.